zerpha/TenCoin/README.md

 This application is meant to visualize and interact with a blockchain.
 This project was for me to see the basics in cryptocurrency and blockchains.
 It allowed me to see the process in seeing the basics structure of a blockchain, mining blocks, as well as how new blocks are formed.
+I used AngularJS to make the interactions and visuals for the block.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.